Changes to the Global Privacy Notice and your duty to inform us of changes

 - Where we need to perform the contract we are about to enter into or have entered into with you and our Customer.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal or regulatory obligation.

-Where your organisation is our customer and is using our services, we ask you to consent to us processing your personal data, through our mobile application and by accepting our End User Licence Agreement.
+Where your organization is our customer and is using our services, we ask you to consent to us processing your personal data, through our mobile application and by accepting our End User License Agreement.

-Your organisation may also invite you to opt in to our services via email.
-When this happens, you will receive email updates and notifications from your organisation.
+Your organization may also invite you to opt into our services via email.
+When this happens, you will receive email updates and notifications from your organization.

 Some of the ways we may use your personal information is as follows:

 - To identify, locate and communicate with you when you use our services, including raising an alert or checking-in.

 - To verify identity, assist with identification of users, and to determine appropriate responder services when you use our services.

 - To help us create, develop, operate, deliver, and improve our products, services, and content.